UK Council for Psychotherapy

 Psychotherapy and counselling in Central London, Camden, Kings Cross - self-sabotage, elf destructive behaviour, self-destructive tendencies

 Counselling & psychotherapy can support us in slowing down, creating a space to assimilate our experiences, compose our thoughts, being in touch our inner beliefs, utilise our mind, how we may have abandoned, neglected or disrespected us, ways of breaking free from any self-sabotaging behaviour (including any unwanted habits or addictions) & how we may look after ourself differently, avoiding self-destruction behaviour.
 What we tell ourself can also be explored and some of us may need to get out of our own way.
 Before we choose whether to address our self-sabotage issue, we may first need to explore our narrative, maybe on the lines of "I don't want to or don't know how to take responsibility".
 The therapy may also look at how we treat ourself compassionately, when things go badly, as opposed to self-sabotage.
 Our behaviour patterns and underlying factors (including fear and anxiety, feeling like a fraud, impostor) can also be considered in the therapy alongside how we take responsibility for our own feelings.
 Counselling & psychotherapy may therefore look at ways of reducing dramas we create, by becoming aware of our distress, the consequences of any destructive thoughts, beliefs related to our actions.
 The counselling may also consider our beliefs (e.g. what we deserve).
 The counselling & psychotherapy may look at how our own creativity gets sabotaged and will also take into consideration our unconscious motivations to sabotage things, what else our unconscious aspects may point towards, so our self-destructive behaviour, self-sabotaging behaviour becomes more of a choice as we are able to disidentify from what we need to including our biology.
-The therapy may also look at how we can acknowledge our struggles (including existential ones) rather than act them out, be resilient, have control over our triggers, buttons being pressed, our actions, reactions, & interactions, so we are able to observe and reflect upon them, make sense and meaning, mentalise, respond rather than react, so choices can open up, and we can filter our responses, take responsibility for our impact in affecting our and others' feelings, so we can also let in the good.
-The counselling may also reflect upon the impact of our past, healing from any unhelpful beliefs that there is something wrong with us & look at what we learnt as a child about suffering & joy, vulnerability, alongside what behaviours & roles work for us and what ones don't, the difference between our wants and needs and what we need to learn now.
+We may also explore and reflect upon the motives behind our actions, the reasons and motivations behind them, maybe what was driving them (possibly our ego, fear, insecurities), so we can observe our reactions without judgement, gain insight and maybe realign our future actions with our values.
+The therapy may also look at how we can acknowledge our struggles (including existential ones) rather than act them out, be resilient (and emotionally resilient), have control over our triggers, buttons being pressed, our actions, reactions, & interactions, so we are able to observe and reflect upon them, make sense and meaning, mentalise, respond rather than react, so choices can open up, and we can filter our responses, take responsibility for our impact in affecting our and others' feelings, so we can also let in the good.
+The counselling may also reflect upon the impact of our past, healing from any unhelpful beliefs that there is something wrong with us & look at what we learnt as a child about suffering & joy, vulnerability, alongside what behaviours & roles work for us and what ones don't, the difference between our wants and needs and what we need to learn now also exploring whether there are different, better ways of expressing ourself.

 Self-sabotage is smartest thing you can do if you're sabotaging a self that is not really you.
 Armand DiMele